 Packed with heritage treasures - including the famous Picasso Museum, designer boutiques and hip restaurants, the Marais is one of the capital's most visited quarters.
 After strolling down Rue des Rosiers and Rue des Franc-Bourgeois, discover the Place des Vosges, a masterpiece of balance and elegance.

 The Grands Boulevards are the symbol of 19th Century Paris, originally laid out in 1860 as part of Baron Haussmann's renovation of the city.
 Lovers of sophisticated restaurants, cafés, bistros and the theatre will be in their element.

 The famous address of the biggest luxury brands as well as the French President's Palais de l’Elysée residence, the Rue du Faubourg Saint-Honoré also hosts a wide selection of commercial art galleries.
-The neighbouring Rue Saint-Honoré is also home to numerous luxury brands, in particular including the Colette concept store, a constant source of fascination and wonder.
+The neighbouring Rue Saint-Honoré is also home to numerous luxury brands.
 All along the Rue de Rivoli you will find the big name brands, as well as independent boutiques and the "BHV" Bazar de l’Hôtel de Ville department store close to the Hôtel de Ville, the French capital's city hall.